 1. Set the Experience Expectation

-Manage the customer’s expectation by helping to prepare them for the experience.
+Manage the customer’s expectations by helping to prepare them for the experience.

 Take the time to explain the process to help the customer know what to expect.